kieran-mackle/AutoTrader/README.md

 # AutoTrader
-A platform for developing, optimising and deploying automated trading systems.
+AutoTrader is a Python-based platform for developing, optimising and deploying automated trading systems.

 ## Features
 - backtesting